profzei/Matebook-X-Pro-2018/Readme.md

 <details>
 <summary><strong>Mapping scheme</strong></summary>

-Proper `SSDT-UIAC.aml` and `SSDT-USBX.aml` are used for USB Host Controller (XHCI-Device-ID: `<2f 9d 00 00>`): these files are configured to map only the necessary ports (tested with IOReg) with the correct connector type and prevent it from shutdown issues.
+Proper `SSDT-XHC.aml` is used for USB Host Controller (XHCI-Device-ID: `<2f 9d 00 00>`): this file is configured to map only the necessary ports (tested with IOReg) with the correct connector type and prevent it from shutdown issues.

 | Port      | Address               | Physical Location                                         | Internal/External |
 | :--- | :--- | :--- | :--- |